Scrum Master vs Project Manager: What's the Difference?

 Scrum Master: For Scrum Masters, the following skills and knowledge are typically required:

-• Coaching and mentoring: They should be able to guide the team in Agile tools and practices and help them improve performance.
+• Coaching and mentoring: They should be able to guide the team in Agile tools and practices and help them improve their performance.

 • Change management: As agents of change, Scrum Masters need to manage the transition when new practices are introduced.